asRot0/Python-code/README.md

 ## Project Highlights

 This repository encompasses a variety of Python projects and code, covering different domains and purposes, including but not limited to:
 ##
+### IP Address info
+    This is a Python code snippet for an IP tracker.
+It uses the requests library to get the IP address of the user and the ipapi.co API to get the IP information.
+The code then prints the IP information to the console in a yellow color.
+The user can also choose to track another IP address by entering the IP address in the console.
+##
 ### Screen Recorder:
     This Python script captures the screen and records it as a video in AVI format.
 It uses the PyAutoGUI